What is this medication?

-What may interact with this medicine?
+What may interact with this medication?

-Do not take this medicine with any of the following medications:
+Do not take this medication with any of the following:

 - MAOIs like Carbex, Eldepryl, Marplan, Nardil, and Parnate

-- methylene blue (injected into a vein)
+- Methylene blue (injected into a vein)

-This medicine may also interact with the following:
+This medication may also interact with the following:

-- aspirin and aspirin-like medicines
+- Aspirin and aspirin-like medications

-- certain medicines for depression, anxiety, or psychotic disturbances
+- Certain medications for depression, anxiety, or other mental health conditions

-- certain medicines for migraine headaches like almotriptan, eletriptan, frovatriptan, naratriptan, rizatriptan, sumatriptan, zolmitriptan
+- Certain medications for migraine headaches like almotriptan, eletriptan, frovatriptan, naratriptan, rizatriptan, sumatriptan, zolmitriptan

-- certain medicines for sleep
+- Certain medications for sleep

-- NSAIDs, medicines for pain and inflammation, like ibuprofen or naproxen
+- NSAIDs, medications for pain and inflammation, like ibuprofen or naproxen

-- other medicines that prolong the QT interval (cause an abnormal heart rhythm) like dofetilide
+- Other medications that prolong the QT interval (cause an abnormal heart rhythm) like dofetilide

-- supplements like St. John's wort, kava kava, valerian
+- Supplements like St. John's wort, kava kava, valerian

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.